dulajyuthsara/EDUCO/README.md

 ## Development Process

 The team collaborated on the overall design, content, and functionality of the website.
-Each member was responsible for developing specific components, ensuring a cohesive and well-integrated final product.
+Each member was responsible for developing specific part, ensuring well-integrated final product.

 ### Technologies Used